 Safety is, and always will be, our number one priority.
-Our team devotes significant time every year to keeping our systems running smoothly and without incident.
+Our team devotes hundreds of thousands of hours every year to keeping our systems running smoothly and without incident.
 We invest heavily in safety measures, including:

 Inspection and preventative maintenance programs